Terms of service

-- 27.Collecting Vehicle.
-Vehicles sold on the Auction Platform must be collected from the Sellers’ lot at the sole expense of the Buyer within 5 business days from date of the bill of sale or, where a PSI has been requested, within 5 business days of delivery of PSI results to the Buyer.
+- 28.Collecting Vehicle.
+Vehicles sold on the Auction Platform must be collected from the pick up location indicated on the bill of sale at the sole expense of the Buyer within 5 business days from date of the bill of sale or, where a PSI has been requested, within 5 business days of delivery of PSI results to the Buyer.
 Vehicles not collected from the Sellers’ lot within the required time frame may be moved to the buyers’ lot or to the nearest EBlock compound at the sole expense of the Buyer.
 If a Vehicle is being transported from the Seller to the Buyer, the Buyer is solely responsible for this expense.
 If the Vehicle is damaged in transport, it is the sole responsibility of the Buyer and the transport company.
 EBlock will not be held liable in any way for any damage to a Vehicle incurred while being transported.

-- 28.Exports.
+- 29.Exports.
 Arbitration is not available on claims that Vehicles do not meet applicable export or Import requirements.
 Any Vehicle that has left Canada will not be eligible for Arbitration.

 EBlock disclosure requirements and Arbitration Policy are compliant with the Ontario Motor Vehicle Dealers Act (OMVDA) and the Canadian Seller Disclosure Standard of the National Auto Auction Association (NAAA).